Kalighat series- Viganharta ( Unframed)

 Kalighat paintings are a thought provoking specimen of rural folk art but has reinvented itself in urban ambience.The painted figures have a plaque-like effect on neutral background given the shaded contours and articulated movements.Originally, Kalighat paintings depicted religious note, especially Hindu Gods and Goddesses.
 The goddess Kali in her various famous is one of the most vivid representations of the Kalighat style.
 Over time, these paintings were used to express social sentiments.

-- Ganeshji painting in Kalighat style
+- Ganeshji is depicted in the Kalighat style

-- Seated with mouse in attendance
+- Seated with a mouse by his side.

 Size: 11" x 14" Unframed